Codecademy/docs/content/language-agnostic/concepts/what-is-a-database/what-is-a-database.md

   - "https://www.codecademy.com/learn/paths/data-science"
 ---

 A database is a collection of structured information stored so it can be easily accessed and updated.
-In a computer system a database is typically accessed through a database management system, referred to as a DBMS.
+In a computer system, a database is typically accessed through a database management system, referred to as a DBMS.

 ## Types of Databases